niwang55/doctorpatient/README.md

 ### Rendering
 The application follows a pattern of posting information to the JSON database, then doing another get request and then calling `setState` to rerender the updated elements.

+### Styling
+Flexbox and SASS were used for styling, for ease of positioning and more intuitive CSS syntax.

 ## Accounts for testing
 1. Username: doctor1, Password: doctor1
 2. Username: doctor2, Password: doctor2